andreasvirkus/cottage/src/content/thoughts/what-5-site-rebuilds-taught-me.md

 ## Astro (2023–present)

 Astro is the first SSG where I feel like I might actually stay.
-It has opinions but they're _my_ opinions: ship zero JS by default, use whatever UI framework you want (or none), treat content as a first-class concern.
+It has opinions but they're also _my_ opinions: ship zero JS by default, use whatever UI framework you want (or none), treat content as a first-class concern.

 The content collections API, the island architecture, the build performance — it all just works.
-And it has enough momentum behind it that I'm not worried about it disappearing.
+And it has enough momentum behind it that I'm not worried about it disappearing (especially now with [Cloudflare in the mix](https://blog.cloudflare.com/astro-joins-cloudflare/)).

 **What it taught me:** Maturity matters.
 Not just in the tool, but in me.
 I'm no longer chasing the newest thing.
 I want something stable, maintained, and aligned with how I